Vishwajeet2103/Sales-Insights/README.md

 ### Instructions to setup mysql on your local computer

-1. SQL database dump is in db_dump.sql file above.
+1. SQL database dump is in SalesData.sql file above.
 Download `SalesData.sql` file to your local computer and import it as per instructions given in the tutorial video

 ### Data Analysis Using SQL